AIS-Bonn/rviz_cinematographer/rviz_cinematographer_gui/README.md

 Activate the *Record* to record a video of the next camera movement initiated by the five buttons above.
 More details to recording videos are provided [below](README.md#recording-parameters).

+Press the *Append at Cam Pose* button to extend the existing trajectory.
+The button press adds another marker at the current pose of the rviz camera to the end of the trajectory.
+This way it's esy to create a trajectory quickly by moving to camera to interesting poses and appending new markers.

 ![rviz_cinematographer_gui](readme/rviz_cinematographer_gui.png)

 **Remark: